Special-K-s-Flightsim-Bots/DCSServerBot/README.md

   footer = 'Just kidding, they forgot to put their gear down!' dcsbot.sendEmbed(title, description, img, fields, footer)
 ```
-They will be posted in the chat channel by default, too, if not specified otherwise (adding the channel id as a last parameter of the sendEmbed() call, see sendBotMessage() above).
+They will be posted in the chat channel by default, if not specified otherwise (adding the channel id as a last parameter of the sendEmbed() call, see sendBotMessage() above).

 If you like to use a single embed, maybe in the status channel, and update it instead, you can do that, too:
 ```lua